 Faculty Fellowship Program

-The DoD HBCU/MI Faculty Fellowship Program aims to strengthen the collaboration between the U.S. Department of Defense (DoD) and STEM faculty affiliated with HBCU/MI.
+The DoD HBCU/MI Faculty Fellowship Program aims to strengthen the collaboration between the DoD and STEM faculty affiliated with HBCU/MI.
 Participation requires a commitment of ten consecutive weeks between May 1st and August 31st.
-Fellows will receive a total stipend of $25,000 paid on a bi-weekly schedule.
 A housing and travel allowance is available for eligible participants.
 Selected Faculty Fellows will participate in research at one of five Army Research Lab Directorates.

 Resources